UltramaticOrange/xml_inspector/README.md

-# xkcd_news
-ME
-(I may have taken the name of this file too literally)
+ME.
+(Perhaps I took the name of this file too literally.)